Mihrimah Sultan (daughter of Suleiman I)

-Mihrimah Sultan (مهرماه سلطان; /tr/; September/November 1522 – 25 January 1578) was an Ottoman princess, the daughter of Ottoman Sultan Suleiman the Magnificent and his wife, Hürrem Sultan.
-She was the most powerful imperial princess in Ottoman history according to historian Mustafa Selaniki, who described her as the greatest and most respected princess and a prominent figure in the so-called Sultanate of Women.
+Mihrimah Sultan (مهرماه سلطان; /tr/; September 1522 – 25 January 1578) was an Ottoman princess, the only daughter of Ottoman Sultan Suleiman the Magnificent and his wife, Hürrem Sultan.
+According to historian Mustafa Selaniki, she was the most powerful imperial princess in Ottoman history.

 Name

 Mihrimah or Mihrümah means "Sun and Moon", or "Light of the Moon" in Persian.
 To Westerners, she was known as Sultana Cameria, which is a variant of Qamariyyah, an Arabic version of her name meaning "of the moon".
 Her portrait by Cristofano dell'Altissimo was entitled Cameria Solimani.
 She was also known as Hanım Sultan, which means "Madam Princess".

 Early life

-Mihrimah was born in Constantinople (Istanbul) between September and November 1522 during the reign of her father, Suleiman the Magnificent.
-Her mother was Hürrem Sultan, an Orthodox priest's daughter, who was the Sultan's concubine but was freed in 1533 or 1534 and became Suleyman's legal wife.
+Mihrimah was born in Istanbul in September 1522 during the reign of her father, Suleiman the Magnificent.
+Her mother was Hürrem Sultan, an Eastern Orthodox priest's daughter, who was the Sultan's concubine but was freed in 1534 and became Suleyman's legal wife.
 Mihrimah had five full brothers: Şehzade Mehmed, Şehzade Selim (the future Selim II), Şehzade Abdullah, who died at the age of three, Şehzade Bayezid, and Şehzade Cihangir.
 Well-educated and disciplined, she was also sophisticated, eloquent and well-read.